iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

 ### Destructor

 If you ran this code as is through a memory checker such as [valgrind](https://valgrind.org/), you'd find that your program is leaking memory.
-That is because when the destrcutor is called we do not properly free up all the nodes in our tree.
+That is because when the destructor is called we do not properly free up all the nodes in our tree.
 Let's have a look at how you'd go about properly freeing up memory in your destructor.

 To properly delete each node, you can't start at the root.
 If you delete root, you'd have no way to access all the other nodes.
 So, the best strategy is to start with a node that has no children and work your way up.
 What this means is before deleting a node, delete its children first.
 This sounds like something we've already seen: [post order traversal](/traversal).
 Although not described in that section, we can see that post order traversal means: